Mean Thoughts

 / N/A Harmonic Mean $$ \frac{1}{\frac{1}{N}*\sum_{i=1}^{N} \frac{1}{x_{i}}} $$

-There are different appropriate contexts for thinking in terms of each type of mean, depending on how multiple values might combine.
 Tourists and Gamblers, Workers and Investors have their preference for Arithmetic and Geometric Means.
+More on those, presently.

 The Harmonic Mean is best for an electronic circuit with resistors in parallel: the performance of the whole circuit is the harmonic mean of its parts.
-It's also great for estimating "true" travel durations: The smallest xi dominates the results.
-E.g., suppose one driver takes 2 minutes, and another takes 100, then the harmonic mean formula is
+It's also great for estimating "true" travel durations, where the smallest xi dominates the results.
+For example, suppose on a given route, one driver takes 2 minutes, and another takes 100, then the harmonic mean formula is

 $$ \frac{1}{ \frac{1}{2} * (\frac{1}{2} + \frac{1}{100}) } = 2 * \frac{1}{ 0.5 + 0.01 } = \frac{2}{ 0.51 } = 3.92 $$

-3.92 is a lot closer to 2 than it is to 100.
-In general this is is appropriate if the deviations are mostly on the delay side and If delays are less informative.
+3.92 is a whole lot closer to 2 than it is to 100.
+In general the Harmonic Mean is appropriate if the deviations are mostly on the delay side and If delays are less informative.
 Maybe the 2nd driver stopped at McDonald's on the way.
-Unusually long durations should indeed be discounted.
+Unusually extra-long durations should indeed be discounted.
 Whereas driving times still don't go to zero even if you drive at 100MPH.
 The shortest times are on average the truest, in some sense of average.
-The correct sense is "the harmonic mean."
+The correct sense is "the Harmonic Mean."

 The Gambler's Mean

-We will think about this in terms of gambling, because life is a random sequence of bets on unknown outcomes, and intellectual responsibility means thinking about the unknown as being unknown, and therefore very much, exactly, like gambling.
+We need to think about this in terms of Gambling, however much we'd like to imagine otherwise.
+What life actually is, is a random sequence of bets on unknown outcomes.
+It challenges morality!
+Responsibility means not wasting resources or opportunities, and minimizing the risks of negative outcomes.
+But we don't actually control the future completely.
+Intellectual responsibility means thinking about the unknown as being unknown, not pretending otherwise.
+Therefore we must consider our lives very much as, no, exactly like, Gambling.
 Not as in, irresponsibly, but as in, actually betting your life and not actually knowing what the outcome will be.
-We want to be good gamblers, is what I'm saying, because we are all betting our lives: we ARE gamblers, and confronting that fact will let us think more clearly.
+We want to be good gamblers, is what I'm saying, because we are all betting our lives: we ARE gamblers, and confronting that fact will let us think more clearly -- and be more responsible!

 Thus with the geometric mean, similar to the harmonic mean, the smallest also dominates the results.
 Suppose you take the Gambler's Average of a 50% loss and a 50% gain.